A new lower bound for deterministic pop-stack-sorting: The pop-stop lemma and proof of Theorem

-We note that this bound could be improved by a single sort for some values of $n, k$ and $i$ if one were to consider the possibilities of the distance to travel after $2i-4$ sorts mod 5, but such considerations give at most a change of one in the bound at the cost of a much worse statement.
+We note that this bound could be improved by a single iteration for some values of $n, k,$ and $i$ if one were to consider the possibilities of the distance to travel after $2i-4$ iterations mod 5, but such considerations give at most a change of one in the bound at the cost of a more complicated statement. \\

-Lichev provided proof of the following lemma (\cite{lichev2022lower}, Observation 1 and Observation 2).
+Lichev proved the following lemma (\cite{lichev2022lower}, Observation 1 and Observation 2).